cnoam/iem_teachinglab/databricks/README.md

+2024-12-05: During 2023 and 2034, I wrote python scripts to deploy the needed Databricks clusters from Moodle CSV file.
+   Then, migrated the code to Terraform.

-# Configuring Databricks clusters for Moodle users
+# Configuring Databricks clusters for Moodle users [TF has modern implementation]

 Students use Moodle to assign themselves into groups.